 In this article, we’ll explore the link between biotin and hair loss, whether biotin supplements are really effective for healthy hair regrowth, and how long it takes to see results.

 Biotin, also known as vitamin B7, is part of the vitamin B complex, and it’s a necessary nutrient for healthy hair.
-It helps your body metabolise amino acids, which are the building blocks of proteins like keratin .
+It helps your body metabolise amino acids, carbohydrates, and fatty acids, all of which are essential parts of a diet for healthy hair.
+In addition, it plays an important role in protein synthesis, including keratin production. .
 Since your hair is made up primarily of proteins — keratin in particular — it’s clear that biotin is important for hair health.

 Biotin supplements have been shown to help improve hair quality in people with rare conditions like uncombable hair syndrome and brittle hair syndrome .

-In fact, biotin supplements aren’t as beneficial for hair loss as social media and marketing campaigns might claim.
-The research is very limited, but so far there’s no evidence to suggest that biotin can improve hair growth in individuals who have adequate biotin levels .
+In fact, biotin supplements and hair vitamins for men aren’t as beneficial for hair loss as social media and marketing campaigns might claim.
+The research is very limited, but so far there’s no evidence to suggest that biotin can improve hair growth in people who have adequate biotin levels .
+Biotin deficiency is very rare, so most people fall into this category.

 If you want to take biotin to see if it enhances the quality of your hair, there’s not usually any harm in doing so.
 It’s a safe, non-toxic supplement that the body removes via your urine if you take too much .